maryreader/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Research Officer at the Centre for Analysis of Social Exclusion at the LSE.
-My research focuses on the impact of poverty, disadvantage and social security on families with children, with a particular focus on early childhood, educational inequalities and larger families.
+My research focuses on the impact of poverty, disadvantage and social security on families, with a particular focus on early childhood, educational inequalities and larger families.